 Understand the Baby Activity Skill API

 Alexa.Health API is a set of interfaces that allows you to build baby activity skills for your health and wellness apps and devices.
-Your customers can manage health and wellness data for themselves, their children, and other family members by talking to Alexa.
-Alexa interprets each customer utterance and communicates it to your skill as a request message with a JSON payload that contains an Alexa directive.
+Your users can manage health and wellness data for themselves, their children, and other family members by talking to Alexa.
+Alexa interprets each user utterance and communicates it to your skill as a request message with a JSON payload that contains an Alexa directive.

 When you use the

 Alexa.Health interfaces, the voice interaction model is already built for you.
 The following examples show some user utterances:

 Alexa, track weight of twenty pounds.

 Alexa, log a bottle feeding of six ounces for Jane.

 Alexa, start sleep tracking.